 1. Introduction

-The Scrypt-O / Scrypto app is a mobile application and platform designed to revolutionize the management of medical prescriptions.
-Its core purpose is to simplify the process of obtaining medication for patients, improve adherence to prescribed treatments, and optimize the workflow for pharmacies and medical practitioners.
+The Scrypt-O / Scrypto app is a mobile application and platform designed to revolutionise the management of medical prescriptions.
+Its core purpose is to simplify the process of obtaining medication for patients, improve adherence to prescribed treatments, and optimise the workflow for pharmacies and medical practitioners.
 The app aims to achieve seamless, reliable, and accessible digital solutions within the healthcare value chain.
 Initially, Scrypt-O is focused on the South African retail Pharmacy market scaling later globally.

 2. Scope